renebarto/baremetal/doc/05-console-uart1.md

 244:
 245: } // namespace baremetal
 ```

+For AUX and UART1 register documentation, refer to [Broadcom documentation BCM2837](boards/RaspberryPi/BCM2837-peripherals.pdf) (page 14).
+Be aware that some of the documentation for BCM2835 contains errors, which have been update for BCM2837.
+The Line Control Register (see below) contains such errors.

 - Line 46: The source file starts by defining the total number of GPIO pins that can be used on Raspberry Pi (it has GPIO pins 0 through 53)
 - Line 48: We define the baremetal namespace again, everything else will be inside this namespace